dougeby/IntuneDocs/intune/troubleshoot-conditional-access.md

 ## Requirements for conditional access

-The following requirements must be met for conditional access to work:
+The following requirements must be met for device-based conditional access to work:

-- The device must be enrolled and managed by Intune.
+- The device must be enrolled into MDM and managed by Intune.
 - Both the user and the device must be compliant with the assigned Intune compliance policies.
 - By default, the user must be assigned a device compliance policy.
 This can depend on the how the setting **Mark devices with no compliance policy assigned as** is configured under **Device Compliance** > **Compliance Policy Settings** in the Intune admin portal.
 -	Exchange ActiveSync must be activated on the device if the user is using the device's native mail client rather than Outlook.
-This happens automatically for iOS, Windows Phone, and Android devices.
+This happens automatically for iOS, Windows Phone, and Android Knox devices.
--	Your Intune Exchange Connector must be properly configured.
+-	For On-Premise Exchange, your Intune Exchange Connector must be properly configured.
 See [Troubleshooting the Exchange Connector in Microsoft Intune](troubleshoot-exchange-connector.md) for more information.
+- For On-Premise Skype, you must configure Hybrid Modern Authentication.
+See [Hybrid Modern Auth Overview](https://docs.microsoft.com/en-us/office365/enterprise/hybrid-modern-auth-overview)

 You can view these conditions for each device in the Azure portal and in the device inventory report.

 ## Devices appear compliant but users are still blocked

+- Ensure that the user has an Intune license assigned for proper compliance evaluation.
 - Non-Knox Android devices will not be granted access until the user clicks the **Get Started Now** link in the quarantine email they receive.
 This applies even if the user is already enrolled in Intune.
 If the user does not get the email with the link on their phone, they can use a PC to access their email and forward it to an email account on their device.
 - When a device is first enrolled, it might take some time for compliance information to be registered for a device.
 Wait a few minutes and try again.
 - For iOS devices, an existing email profile might block the deployment of an Intune admin-created email profile assigned to that user, thus making the device noncompliant.
 In this scenario, the Company Portal app will notify the user that they are not compliant because of their manually-configured email profile, and it will prompt the user to remove that profile.
 Once the user removes the existing email profile, the Intune email profile will then be successfully deployed.
 To prevent this problem, instruct your users to remove any existing email profiles on their device before enrolling.